 Using powered subwoofers can optimize bass effects while retaining the familiar factory controls of your car’s stereo system.

-This article will provide a step-by-step guide on the way to install a powered subwoofer to a factory stereo so that anyone can enjoy the benefits of an upgraded sound system.
+This article will show you step-by-step how to connect a powered subwoofer to a stock stereo so that anyone can enjoy a better sound system.